Working-Title-MSFS-Mods/working-title-msfs-mods.github.io/packages/nxi/guides/eisguide.md

 # G1000 NXi EIS Enhancements

 The NXi, starting with verison 0.7.0, comes with a couple of enhancements to the EIS display system.
 The biggest is that it now has optional support for the "Lean" and "System" pages seen on many G1000 installations.
 Additionally, a new guage type meant to represent cylinder temperatures has been added.
+Finally, developers modifying the panels of stock planes have to take one extra step for now, which is detailed at the bottom.

 ## New Pages